hereariim/napari-pixel-correction/README.md

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.

+This plugin allows you to manually correct the images of the apple tree flowers by annotation.

 <!--
 Don't miss the full getting started guide to set up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started